-Dudley Sixth provides a Performance Improvement Programme (PIP) which focuses on the 4As - aspiration, attitude, attendance and achievement.
-The PIP has been designed to support you to achieve the best grade you can and go on to a positive next step towards your career ambitions.
+Dudley Sixth provides a Performance Improvement Programme (PIP) which focuses on supporting learners to develop a mindset for success.
+The programme itself is designed to develop the skills and attributes that you will need to build in order to be successful in your A level studies and beyond.
+Learners will reflect on and develop their mindset in 5 key areas - Vision, Effort, Systems, Practice and Attitude (VESPA).
+The 4As programme is designed to sit alongside VESPA to support you to achieve the best grades you can and go on to a positive step towards your next career ambitions.

-Preparing you for life after college: Supporting you to achieve the best you can in your studies: Health and well-being Online safety Equality and diversity Money matters Careers The world of work Preparing for progression to university Enterprise activities Keeping safe Relationships.
-Report writing Harvard Referencing Presentation delivery Time management Exam preparation Study skills Attendance SMART target setting Progress to date Destination. college activit • Learner vo • Freshers' f • Higher Edu • The Big Dr contribute ice - vote for a class rep
+Preparing you for life after college:

+- Supporting you to achieve the best you can in your studies:

+- Health and well-being

+- Online safety

+- Equality and diversity

+- Money matters

+- Careers

+- The world of work

+- Preparing for progression to university

+- Enterprise activities

+- Keeping safe

+- Relationships.

+- Report writing

+-

+- Harvard Referencing

+- Presentation delivery

+- Time management

+- Exam preparation

+- Study skills

+- Attendance

+- SMART target setting

+- Progress to date

+- Destination.